osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 ### RRBot Example

 In this section, we will review a simple RGB camera attached to the end of the RRBot pendulum arm.
-You can look inside <tt>rrbot.xacro</tt> to follow the explanation.
+You can look inside `rrbot.xacro` to follow the explanation.
 The first elements of this block are an extra link and joint added to the URDF file that represents the camera.
 We are just using a simple red box to represent the camera, though typically you could use a mesh file for a better representation.

 ~~~
   <joint name="camera_joint" type="fixed">